sajjadGG/book-python/basics/sequence/frozenset.rst

 ===============
 .. highlights::
     * Set is ordered data structure
-    * Do not support indexing
+    * Do not support getitem
-    * Do not support slicing
+    * Do not support slice
     * Defining only with ``frozenset()`` - no short syntax
     * Comma after last element is optional
     * Brackets are required